wilmixjemin8/JAVA1.0/README.md

  so  it  is   platform  independant.

- f)  It  is  an opensource  Technology.
+ f)  It  is  an opensource  programming Language.

  g)  JAVA1.0   Directly  interacts  with  Security  WDBAJAS  database.